*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

 Many learners are excited at the prospect of communicating in Arabic.
 For those wanting to jump right into speaking Arabic without going too deep into the fundamentals, the following apps are the best options.

-You might be familiar with the Pimsleur books for learning Arabic.
-Pimsleur also has an app for those looking to perfect their conversational Arabic through audios and activities.
 There are lessons and interactive exercises such as flashcards, matching exercises, and reading activities for you to practice the pronunciation and grasp the accent.
 You can even choose which dialect you want to learn!

 With Pimsleur, you can learn whenever you want.
 Play it in the car on your commute to work, and repeat after the instructor.
 You can also download the lessons and tune in while completing your daily activities.
 That way, you’re not required to take time out of your day to learn Arabic.